tzumainn/enhancement-proposals/enhancements/bare-metal-fulfillment/README.md

 #### Host Pool Reduction

-1. The tenant uses the Fulfillment CLI to decrease the number of requested hosts specified in a HostPool.
-If they wish to remove a specific host, they update their filters to include "not host with name X"; otherwise an arbitrary host will be removed.
+1. The tenant uses the Fulfillment CLI to decrease the number of requested hosts specified in a HostPool; they also optionally mark specific hosts for removal (this is detailed further below).
 2. The O-SAC solution fulfills the request by performing a reconciliation and removing the requested hosts from the HostPool.

 #### Host Operations